1970 United States Senate election in New York: Nixon and Agnew

 On June 23, 1970, Charles Goodell stated that he would not support President Richard Nixon during the 1972 presidential election if the United States continued its military involvement in Southeast Asia.
 On June 24, Goodell stated that he would conduct his campaign without aid from the Nixon administration.
 He later rejected financial aid from the Nixon administration and the Republican National Committee, even though his campaign was struggling financially.

 Goodell lacked support among the Republican base and leadership.
 On July 1, the Dutchess County Republican Party voted 55 to 21 to not support Goodell, and the Ulster County Republican Party chose to not take a position on the Senate election and told voters to choose for themselves.
 On July 8, the Franklin County Republican Party voted unanimously to endorse Buckley.
 On August 25, the Norwich Republican committee endorsed all of the Republican candidates, except for Goodell, as four of the eight committee members chose to abstain.

 However, Goodell later stated that he was a better supporter of Nixon than Senators Barry Goldwater and Strom Thurmond, as Goodell supported Nixon in 48% of his votes, compared to Goldwater's 37% support.
 Goodell also stated that the invasion of Cambodia would be a successful tactical campaign, but that the war would continue to drag on.

 Nixon declined to endorse any candidate in New York's senate election.
 Assistant Press Secretary Gerald Lee Warren stated that Nixon had no position in the election when the New York Times asked Warren if the White House preferred Buckley over Goodell.
 Goodell stated that Nixon wanted the entire Republican slate to win their elections, and that the only reason he chose not to endorse Goodell was due to him asking Nixon to not do so.
 Buckley stated that Goodell was attempting to "turn any misfortune of the campaign to his advantage".

 Although Nixon declined to take a position in New York's senate election, Vice-president Spiro Agnew did.
 On September 30, Agnew criticized Goodell for having "left the [Republican] party" and joined the "awful liberal-radical coalition" to obstruct Nixon's policies.
 It was revealed that Nixon had approved of Agnew's criticism of Goodell before traveling to Europe.
 Goodell stated that if Nixon wished to remain neutral in the senate election, then he should keep Agnew out of the election as well.
 Senate Minority Leader Hugh Scott criticized Agnew for his attacks on Goodell, and liberal Republican Senators Jacob Javits, Edward Brooke, and Mark Hatfield also criticized Agnew.
 Goodell offered to debate Agnew, but Agnew declined, stating that he was "challenged to debates every day".
-On October 8, Agnew referred to Goodell as the "Christine Jorgensen of the Republican Party", comparing Goodell to the American soldier who had undergone sex re-assignment surgery in the 1950s; Jorgensen later demanded an apology from Agnew, as she did not want her name to be used in "dirty politics".
+On October 8, Agnew referred to Goodell as the "Christine Jorgensen of the Republican Party", comparing Goodell to the American soldier who had undergone sex reassignment surgery in the 1950s; Jorgensen later demanded an apology from Agnew, as she did not want her name to be used in "dirty politics".